gibus/SpreadRevolutionaryDate/README.md

 # AUTHOR

-Gérald Sédrati-Dinet <gibus@cpan.org>
+Gérald Sédrati <gibus@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2019 by Gérald Sédrati-Dinet.
+This software is Copyright (c) 2019-2022 by Gérald Sédrati.

 This is free software, licensed under: